spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 1. Log in to [Palette](https://console.spectrocloud.com/).

-2. Navigate to the **Project Settings** and click on **Backup Locations**.
+2. Navigate to **Project Settings** and click on **Backup Locations**.

 3. The **Backup Locations** page will display a list of all backup locations configured for the current project.

 4. Search for the newly added backup location in the list.
-The presence of the backup location validates that you have successfully added a new backup location.
+The presence of the backup location validates that you successfully added a new backup location.

 <br />